iranimij/automatic-image-uploader/release/readme.txt

 Before starting please check the settings page, "Settings > AIU" and change it.

 == Changelog ==

+= 1.2.1 =
+* Feature : Use first image as a thumbnail.

 = 1.0.0 =
 * Initial release